 - Who is one nickel?

-- Why is called nickel?
+- Why is it called nickel?

-- What Colour is nickel?
+- What color is nickel?

 - What nickel has a flat side?